Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the supramolecular approach: Theory

 A schematic illustration of subspace construction in sc-HSB-QSCI is shown in Figure \ref{fig:fig1}.
 Note that the following subspace construction approach is not limited to HSB-QSCI and can be universally applied to any selected CI framework.
 The strategy of sc-HSB-QSCI is as follows: (1) Sample Slater determinants for the dimer in the localized molecular orbital basis.
 (2) For each sampled bit string, check the electronic configuration of the dimer.
-If the configuration involves only intra-monomer excitations, split the bit string into those corresponding to each monomer and add them to the respective monomer subspace in the localized molecular orbital basis.
+If the configuration involves only intra-monomer excitations from the initial state, split the bit string into those corresponding to each monomer and add them to the respective monomer subspace in the localized molecular orbital basis.
 If inter-monomer charge-transfer excitations are present, add the bit string to the dimer subspace without splitting.
+Note that when the Jordan--Wigner transformation is used for fermion--qubit encoding, the Hamming weight corresponds to the number of electrons.
+As a result, it becomes straightforward to assign electronic configurations to intra-monomer or inter-monomer excitations.
 (3) Perform subspace Hamiltonian diagonalization for the monomers using the Slater determinants generated in the previous step.
 (4) The dimer subspace Hamiltonian is constructed by including all possible combinations of the electronic configurations from monomer 1 and monomer 2 subspaces, as well as the Slater determinants corresponding to charge-transfer excitations.
 With this approach, electronic configurations required for size consistency but not sampled are systematically added, thereby ensuring that size consistency is automatically satisfied.

+In sc-HSB-QSCI, it is assumed that the molecular orbitals of the monomer and dimer are nearly identical.
+To satisfy this condition, we applied molecular orbital localization to both the monomers and the dimer in step 1.
+However, when two monomers are in close proximity and the inter-monomer interaction is significant, as in the hydrogen-bonded systems studied here, the localized orbitals cannot be completely confined to each monomer and instead exhibit small amplitudes on the other monomer, which may affect size consistency.
+To improve the locality of the molecular orbitals on each monomer, introducing a penalty term to the cost function when molecular orbitals are delocalized over both monomers could be a viable approach, which remains a topic for future investigation.